crklinkenberg/symcom-doc/src/site/notes/Topics/Symcom Developer Guide (Work Chart).md

 2. Connections among quelle, that is connect, paste, connect-edit, paste-edit.
 3. Saving of the comparison sources.
 4. Comparison among quelle:
-    For every comparison, an SQL table is created using the user setting like arznei and language.
+    For every comparison, an SQL table is created using the user setting like medicine and language.
 The whole comparison is done in 0% and stored in the database.

     Work Flow is mentioned in the below figure.
 ![comparison.jpg](/img/user/assets/comparison.jpg)